 -Former Name(s): None

 The Orlando Magic will play their first game at Amway Center on October 28, 2010 against the Washington Wizard.
 It has a larger seating capacity than the Amway Arena with 18,500 seats.
 The Amway Center has three seating levels, the lower, club/suite and upper level.
 Magic fans can find many amenities here as it has 56 luxury suites, 10 specialty suites and four restaurants.
 Perhaps the most unique feature of the Amway Center is the main 20,000 square foot entrance to the arena that features a 151 foot tall glass tower.
-It will host the 2012 NBA All-Star Game.
+It hosted the 2012 NBA All-Star Game.